The Chinese market, characteristics, and potential.

 Marketing operations are not the same when you do local marketing and when you want to establish outside the national territory.

 Therefore, it is necessary to know the characteristics of the target market and to adapt its strategy to the specific local needs; the company provides an answer to consumer needs by country.

 To continue their growth, companies need to increase their sales volume.
 They must look to other countries to find new market opportunities.

-On top of that, with the increasing use of Internet and E-commerce if a company operates online, it automatically becomes an international company.
+On top of that, with the increasing use of the Internet and E-commerce, if a company operates online, it automatically becomes an international company.